Shaanxi Y-8: Modification

 As a result of these wind tunnel tests, conducted in 1986, Lockheed was given a contract to do a flight test series on the Y-8.
 Lockheed was told that flight test data was not provided by the Soviets when they helped China build the Y-8 factory.
 The flight test series was flown by Lockheed test pilot Hank Dees.
 Hank had flown the test flight series for the Lockheed L-1011 and later for China's Y-12 in Harbin.

 During this flight test series, Hank Dees flew the aircraft to stall speed and taught Chinese pilots how to anticipate a stall in order to prevent letting the aircraft go inverted.
 As a result of this test flight series, Chinese pilots started to use the 45 degree flap position.

 Lockheed's motive for doing flight tests was to demonstrate that China would be better off buying the C-130 rather than trying to improve the Y-8.
 China did buy C-130s, but the flight test series actually demonstrated that the Y-8 was a more capable aircraft than previously believed.

 In the late 1980s, Lockheed Martin, the American manufacturer of the C-130 Hercules, helped China to develop a pressurized cabin for the passenger version of Y-8, resulting in two versions: the first had half of the cabin pressurized and later, the second version in which the complete cabin was pressurized.

 In 2001 and 2002, new consulting arrangements between Antonov and Shaanxi resulted in modernized redesigns to the Y-8's wing and fuselage.
 As a consequence the redesign allows the Y-8's fuel capacity to be increased by 50 percent.

 Operational history

 Y-8s have been used by the PLAAF and PLANAF in a wide variety of roles and some have been supplied to civilian operators.
 Export aircraft have been supplied to the Myanmar Republic air force, Sudanese Air Force and the Sri Lankan Air Force.
 Some Y-8 aircraft were used by the Sri Lanka Air Force as makeshift bombers, dropping bombs from the rear doors, during the country's civil war, losing two units, one to Tamil Tiger anti-aircraft defences and the second to mechanical failure.

 In Chinese National Day military parade 2009, the Air Force KJ-200 took the role as a lead plane.
 It had been exported to other countries around the world including Burma, Pakistan, Sri Lanka, Sudan, Tanzania, Venezuela, and possibly others.

+Y-8s are in operational use with the National Guard of Kazakhstan.